-Saturday, March 9, 8pm: Drummer and composer Andrew Cyrille presents Haitian Fascination, a new work paying homage to his Haitian ancestry.
+Saturday, March 9, 8pm: Drummer and composer Andrew Cyrille presents Haitian Fascination, a work paying homage to his Haitian ancestry.
 Joining Cyrille are collaborators old and new, including Angelica Sanchez (piano), Lisle Atkinson (bass), Val Jeanty (percussion, electronics), and Jorge Sylvester (saxophone), and poet Stephanie Jean.

-IDENTITY: FREEDOM is made possible with generous support from Lambent Foundation Fund of Tides Foundation; endowment support from Mary Flagler Cary Charitable Trust; annual grants from The Amphion Foundation, Inc., The Aaron Copland Fund for Music, Howard Gilman Foundation, and The Fan Fox and Leslie R. Samuels Foundation; and in part by public funds from New York City Department of Cultural Affairs in partnership with the City Council and New York State Council on the Arts with the support of Governor Andrew Cuomo and the New York State Legislature.
+IDENTITY: FREEDOM is made possible with generous support from New Music USA and Lambent Foundation Fund of Tides Foundation; endowment support from Mary Flagler Cary Charitable Trust; annual grants from The Amphion Foundation, Inc., The Aaron Copland Fund for Music, Howard Gilman Foundation, and The Fan Fox and Leslie R. Samuels Foundation; and in part by public funds from New York City Department of Cultural Affairs in partnership with the City Council and New York State Council on the Arts with the support of Governor Andrew Cuomo and the New York State Legislature.

 Image Credits: William Parker & Dave Burrell at the Vision Festival, 2018.
 Photography by Eva Kapanadze.
 Andrew Cyrille at the Vision Festival, 2016.
 Photography by Ken Weiss.